 In Europe names were given to all outfits.
 I imagine the Get-Ups ‘N Go outfits were sometimes repackaged as Fashion Originals, because the GUAG word-play was too obscure for the European market.

-Below is a double-page from an Italian Barbie booklet.
-To judge by the clothing worn by Skipper, it must be from 1977 or later.
+Below is a double-page from the 1980 Italian Barbie booklet.
 It shows Ken wearing all four 1973 Best Buy Fashions, including the #8599 version without the logo.

 FOOTWEAR